Is Your Kodi Not Working? Here is How to Fix Common Kodi-Related Issues in 2023

 Kodi Shows the ‘Unable to Create Application’ Error

-In some cases, updating your Kodi to the latest available version can cause certain issues when Kodi stops working.
+In some cases, updating your Kodi to the latest available version can cause certain issues leading to live TV Kodi not working.

 - Go to My Computer on your PC.